-Take a stroll along Acadia's historic carriage roads In 1901, a group of wealthy Mount Desert Island summer residents banded together to set aside the land that would later become Acadia National Park.
-One of the park's early benefactors was John D. Rockefeller, Jr., the millionaire industrialist and philanthropist who later planned and built New York City's Rockefeller Center.
-Rockefeller hoped the land would one day become "a real gem of the first order among national parks," but, in 1913, that hope was threatened by an unforeseen menace: the arrival of the automobile on Mount Desert Island.
-Rockefeller, however, did not take this threat lying down.
-He wanted to preserve the horse-and-carriage experience for those who preferred a quieter ride to the new-fangled automobile.
-Over the next 27 years, he built a system of carriage roads crisscrossing his property, most of which he later donated to the park.
-Gently graded and lined with broken stone, the "Rockefeller Roads" (as they were known) offered a refuge from the "horseless carriage" for hikers, horseback riders and the open, horse-drawn carriages, which were the summercators' preferred mode of travel.
-Linking the 45 miles of carriage roads were a series of handsome bridges that were built with local granite and cobblestone.
-The Rockefeller Roads were not without controversy, however.
-Some summer residents considered them a scar on the wilderness.
-Today, now that the automobile has all but conquered the island, visitors to Acadia can be thankful for Rockefeller's generosity and foresight.
-Winding through the eastern half of the island, past lakes and mountains, these roads are now enjoyed by hikers, joggers, cyclists, cross-country skiers, carriage riders and horseback riders.
-THINGS TO DO Ø///// The Maine Department of Conservation issues weekly foliage reports between mid-September and mid-October, describing the amount of color and leaf fall in seven separate regions of the state.
+The Maine Department of Conservation issues weekly foliage reports between mid-September and mid-October, describing the amount of color and leaf fall in seven separate regions of the state.
 Acadia is part of Zone 2.
 Please visit mainefoliage.com or call (800) 533-9595 for more information.
 FISHING Fishing is allowed on all of Acadia's ponds and lakes.
 Landlocked salmon and brook trout can be caught in the larger lakes.
-A state fishing license is required for freshwater fishing, but not for ocean fishing.
+A state fishing license is required for freshwater fishing, and you must register online to participate in saltwater fishing.
 Lakes and ponds are under Maine State jurisdiction.
 Please see the "Park Regulations & Safety" chapter for more information.
 FLIGHTSEEING Flightseeing tours of Acadia, Bar Harbor and other Downeast communities will be a highlight of your trip and give you a different perspective of coastal Maine.
 Check out coastal lighthouses, Cadillac Mountain, Somes Sound and other scenic areas.
 Flights depart from Hancock County-Bar Harbor Airport.
-HORSEBACK RIDING For park visitors traveling with their own horses, Acadia's carriage roads

-The Abbe Museum features American Indian artifacts make ideal riding trails.
+HORSEBACK RIDING For park visitors traveling with their own horses, Acadia's carriage roads make ideal riding trails.
 Stalls and campsites are available.
-For more information about bringing your horse to the park, call Wildwood Stables at 1-877-276-3622 or visit carriagesofacadia.com.
+For more information about bringing your horse to the park, call Wildwood Stables at 1-877-276-3622 or visit acadiahorses.com.
 KAYAKING Whether you are a novice or a skilled paddler, you can enjoy sea kayaking in the waters around Mount Desert Island.
 Guided tours of varying lengths are available, including overnight camping trips to remote island sites.
 Call the chambers of commerce listed in the "Plan Your Visit" chapter for more information.
-MUSEUMS Abbe Museum is located just off Park Loop Road near Sieur de Monts Spring and houses a handsome collection of American Indian artifacts.
-This location is open 10 a.m. to 5 p.m., May through October.
-Tickets are \$3 per adult, \$1 per child ages 11 to 17, and those 10 and under are admitted free.
+MUSEUMS Abbe Museum is located off Park Loop Road near Sieur de Monts Spring and houses a handsome collection of American Indian artifacts.
+Open 10 a.m. to 5 p.m., May through October.
+Tickets are \$3 per adult, \$7 per senior, and \$1 per child ages 11 to 17 (10 and under are free).
 The expanded Abbe Museum on Mt.
-Desert Street in Bar Harbor is open daily, 10 a.m. to 5 p.m., May 1 through October 31.
+Desert Street in Bar Harbor is open daily, 10 a.m. to 5 p.m., May 1 through October 31; open Thursdays, Fridays, and Saturdays from 10 a.m. to 4 p.m., November to April (closed in January).
 Fees are \$8 per adult and \$4 per child ages 11 to 17; under 10 admitted free.
-Please call (207) 288-3519 for more information The Nature Center is located near Abbe Museum.
-The Nature Center is featuring new exhibits this year with an emphasis on climate change.
-The center is open on weekends (May 6-June 18), then daily (June 19-October 9) from 9 a.m.-5 p.m.
-You need to take a mail or a tour boat to Little Cranberry Island to visit Islesford Historical Museum.
-It has fascinating exhibits about New England's maritime history.
-It is open June 19-September 4, 11 a.m.-4 p.m., daily; September 5-30, Monday-Saturday, 9 a.m.-3 p.m., and Sunday,
+Please call (207) 288-3519 for more information The Sieur de Monts Nature Center is located near Abbe Museum.
+The center is